Whether you’re starting a new company or growing an existing company, you must juggle many tasks.

 Even after setting your yearly goals, you should never feel so bound by them that you lack flexibility.
 If something isn’t working, take the time to revamp the goal into something realistic for where you are at the moment.

-You may overshoot the mark at times and need to scale back your plans.
+You may sometimes overshoot the mark and need to scale back your plans.
 Other times, you may not set a big enough goal and need to increase your goal or add another one.
-Over time, you’ll find just the right mix to spur growth and drive your company forward.
+Over time, you’ll find the right mix to spur growth and drive your company forward.

 Design Done Better